exercism/website-copy/tracks/python/exercises/say/mentoring.md

 The main challenges are ensuring that the 'hundred' denominator is conditionally included and that the tens and ones columns are joined with a hyphen if they are both present.
 Simple `if` checks for each of these conditions is the most straightforward approach.

-Another valid approach is to only handle values below 100, and instead handle the hundreds alongside the other denominators.
+Another approach is to only handle values below 100, and instead handle the hundreds alongside the other denominators.
-This approach typically requires the use of recursion.
+This typically requires the use of recursion.

 ### Larger numbers
 Encourage the student to use the first function they wrote for each set of three digits rather than duplicating code.